 5. TRAINING & BURYING VINES.
 Train the main vine to run down the middle of your patch.
 Train side shoot, secondary vines, so they are perpendicular to the main vine to accommodate access to the vines and pumpkins.
 Pinch or cut off all other vines, tertiary vines, coming off the secondary vines.
 Bury the vines by placing a shovelful of dirt where each leaf meets the vine.
 Let each leaf grow above the vine before burying.
 Do not bury the vines where you see and plan on pollinating a female flower.

 6. BUGS & DISEASES.
 Contact a local grower or your local county extension.
 They can either be a huge problem or none at all depending on where you live.

 7. POLLINATING FLOWERS.
 Eight to 10 weeks after seed starting, the first female flowers will appear.
-I assume you know the difference between a male and female pumpkin.
+I assume you know the difference between a male and female flower.
 If not, the female has the fruit under the flower and the male is long slender stem with a flower on top.
-Now we have discussed the difference, find a female plant with the correct angle on the vine.
+Now we have discussed the difference, find a female flower with the correct angle on the vine.